DECODEproject/decode-mobile-app/README.md

 - Data aggregation/Various levels of data sharing

-    Data like the data of birth is currently used to share the user's age range in a petition.
+    Data like the date of birth is currently used to share the user's age range in a petition.
 The same piece of data could be used to share a different value (eg: the age, the year they were born, etc)

 - UX principles for entitlements